rustrial/k8s-gitops-secrets/README.md

 # Kubernetes GitOps Secrets

-Secure, easy-to-use and GitOps ready Kubernetes `Secret`s management using evelope encrypted `SealedSecret` objects, which can be stored in Git repositories.
+Secure, easy-to-use and GitOps ready Kubernetes `Secret`s management using envelope encrypted `SealedSecret` objects, which can be stored in Git repositories.
 The solution is based on two software components: